What is Craniosacral Therapy?

 Beginning in the 1975’s the name Upledger became almost synonymous with craniosacral therapy.
 John Upledger set out to extend Dr. Sutherland’s investigative work of the inter‐workings of the cranium and sacral systems.
 Today, thanks to the efforts of Upledger and a remarkable team of scientists, craniosacral therapy is widely practiced and renowned for the clarity with which it communicates with the physical, emotional, and psychological aspects of its beneficiaries.

 What to Expect

 Every body will respond differently to craniosacral therapy.
 Some may find one session very effective, while others may require at least 4 sessions to begin noticing a difference in their condition.
 A series of 10 sessions is typically recommended for adults.
+It is possible for long-term sufferers, or those with heavy armoring to experience an intensity in symptoms, and may feel worse after the first 1 or 2 sessions.
+I find this to be the exception.
 Those experiencing particularities for which a change in intracranial pressure would prove detrimental should avoid craniosacral treatment.
 Two such examples include acute aneurysm and cerebral hemorrhaging.

 These sessions are also available as Distance Craniosacral Therapy appointments.